Impact Factor 5.753 | CiteScore 8.2

-Marine and Freshwater Plants welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.
+Marine and Freshwater Plants welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Marine and Freshwater Plants, where they are peer-reviewed by the Associate and Review Editors of the specialty section.